-Fort Des Moines Living offers completely renovated, affordable one and two bedroom apartments located in the heart of Des Moines' south side.
-This urban community provides quiet streets, pleasant walking paths, and play areas.
+Fort Des Moines Living offers completely renovated, all income restricted one and two bedroom apartments in Des Moines.
+This pet-friendly urban community provides quiet streets, pleasant walking paths, and play areas.
 All buildings are designed with key fob access, on-site property management, and ALL UTILITIES ARE PAID FOR!

 Qualifications for the affordable housing units is dependent upon income level and household size, as well as student status.
 Please contact a leasing agent to see if you are eligible for affordable housing at Fort Des Moines Living.